January 29, 2021

 The GradientBoosting algorithm provides an importance value for each input feature.
 Let’s investigate, what model #7 thinks about feature importance:

 The two most predictive features are cpuClass and fillRect.
 The distribution of labels for each value of cpuClass × fillRect are shown below (the feature values are integers, but the dots were randomly perturbed within grid cells for better visibility):

 Protecting Homes with AI

 The question arises: How can we utilize the machine learning classifier to provide practical value in the real world?
-One solution (that is already built into CUJO AI Incognito) is to automatically generate an AI-based domain blacklist.
+One solution is to automatically generate an AI-based domain blacklist.
 The outline of the approach is as follows:

-- – In the end, we post-process the candidate list:
+- In the end, we can post-process the candidate list:

 - A human analyst double checks the candidates and filters out false positives.

 An advantage of the AI-based approach is that it can detect zero-day trackers that are not yet included in the publicly available sources.
 As a consequence, we can offer stronger protection against trackers.